-Ubuntu live USB Creators allow us to flash Pen drives using the ISO image of Linux operating systems that support Live environment.
+Ubuntu live USB Creators allow us to flash Pen drives using the ISO image of Linux operating systems that support Live environments.
 Here we will list and talk about how to use those.

-H0wever, few distributions offer there Live Linux as a separate ISO file besides the standard such as Kali, where Ubuntu’s standard version whether it is Ubuntu 20.04/20.10/18.10 or others all of them come with a “Try Ubuntu” option which is basically to try Ubuntu as Live CD or USB.
+However, few distributions offer their Live Linux as a separate ISO file besides the standard such as Kali, where Ubuntu’s standard version whether it is Ubuntu 20.04/20.10/18.10 or others of them comes with a “Try Ubuntu” option which is basically to try Ubuntu as Live CD or USB.

 What is a Live USB?

 A Live USB is a USB drive containing OS files to give full access to the operating system that further can be booted with or without any internal hard drive in the computer system.
 It allows us to perform all the functions that an installed OS lets us such as installing programs, accessing all system hardware, writing storage devices, and more.
 Most of the Linux OS can be run and used from a USB flash drive including modern Windows 10.
 Know more about it on Wikipedia.

 In this article, we will let you know the few tools that can help us to create a bootable Live Ubuntu USB drive.

 Note: Before using any of the below-given tools to create a Live Ubuntu Linux USB, you should have its ISO file, which is available on its official website of it…

 Here is the link to download Ubuntu LIVE CD: